 An award-winning playwright and educator, Beth's twenty years of experiences working with students in elementary schools as part of the Education Department of Florida Studio Theatre fuel her commitment to improving reading proficiency in our region and beyond.

-As the Director of the Suncoast Campaign for Grade-Level Reading, Beth works closely with local lead partners — United Way of Charlotte County, Charlotte Community Foundation, United Way Suncoast, and the Community Foundation of Sarasota County — to drive positive change in the region.
+As the Director of the Suncoast Campaign for Grade-Level Reading, Beth works closely with local lead partners — United Way of Charlotte County, United Way Suncoast, and the Community Foundation of Sarasota County — to drive positive change in the region.
 To embed lasting change, the future-focused partners strive to collaborate with every sector: business, government, nonprofits, media, and individuals.

 Beth first worked with The Patterson Foundation when she directed the community dedication of Patriot Plaza, a 2,800-seat ceremonial amphitheater at Sarasota National Cemetery.
 Following the dedication, she conceived and directed "Celebrate Service & Sacrifice" at Patriot Plaza for an audience comprised of guests from 25 states and the District of Columbia.